alphagov/govuk-design-system/src/components/accordion/index.md

 ## Decide between using accordions, tabs and details

-Accordions, [tabs](/components/tabs/) and [details](/components/details/) all work by hiding sections of content which a user can choose to reveal.
+The Accordion component, [Tabs component](/components/tabs/) and [Details component](/components/details/) all work by hiding sections of content which a user can choose to reveal.
 Avoid using any of these components within one another.

 If you decide to use one of these components, consider if: